 In accordance with the Interagency Policy Statement on the Allowance for Loan and Lease Losses (SR 06-17), we perform a comprehensive review of ALLL methodologies, assumptions, calculations, reporting and governance processes.
 Our validation experience ranges from simplistic Excel-based models to more complex software models that include loss migration analysis.
 We place significant emphasis on qualitative adjustment factors and accompanying support analysis and documentation.
 VBC's validation team has experience with all of the leading ALLL software models, including Sageworks and MainStreet Technologies (MST).

-VBC has experience validating various types of credit models, including credit loss models (PD/LGD), loan performance stress models (DSCR, LTV), cash flow models, loan valuation models, early warning models, and credit scoring models.
+VBC has experience validating various types of credit models, including CRE stress testing, credit loss models (PD/LGD), loan performance stress models, cash flow models, loan valuation models, early warning models, and credit scoring models.
 Our validation of these models is similar in approach to our ALLL model validations focusing on methodologies, assumptions, calculations, reporting and governance processes.